sphinx-labs/sphinx/docs/chugsplash-file.md

 Each contract definition is keyed by a **reference name**, which can be any name you choose.
 In the sample ChugSplash file above, the first contract's reference name is `MyToken`.

+Each contract definition has the following fields:
+* `contract`: The contract name in your Solidity source file.
+For example: `'ERC20'`
+* `variables`: Object containing the contract's state variables and their values.
+* `proxy` (optional): The address of your proxy.
+This is only required if the proxy was originally deployed using a tool other than ChugSplash.
+Otherwise, leave it blank.

 ### State variables

 Inside each contract definition, the `variables` property contains the contract's state variables and their values.
 For example, the `MyToken` contract has a `symbol` variable with a value of `'MYT'`.